 The final cost of using short URLs that I want to discuss is the lack of control you have over your links once you create them.
 Generic short URL tools don’t allow you to edit or even delete your short links after you’ve created them.
 This is not only an issue if you made a mistake when creating your short links but it inhibits you from changing where these links lead after they’ve been shared.

 If you forgot to add UTM parameters or misspelled something in your link not having the ability to edit your link means starting over again which can be particularly frustrating if you only notice the issue after you’ve already begun sharing and promoting your link.

 How to avoid these issues

 So what’s the solution?
 I get it, you don’t want to give up the capabilities of shortening links to tidy up long URLs or avoid character limitations.

 Luckily, the solution not only solves these issues but also gives even more value.
-Branded links, also known as vanity URLs are custom short links which feature your domain name and are fully customizable.
-Here’s how they address each of the issues with Short links we discussed.
+Branded links, also known as vanity URLs are custom short links that feature your domain name and are fully customizable.
+Here’s how they address each of the issues with the Short links we discussed.

-You don’t have to go as far as registering your own branded TLD like McDonalds have done but when instead of promoting your link shortener’s brand you can instead promote your own brand.
-Branded links allow you to use your own domain that showcases your brand name, a top-level-domain that’s relevant to what you do and a unique keyword.
+You don’t have to go as far as registering your own branded TLD like McDonald’s has done but when instead of promoting your link shortener’s brand you can instead promote your own brand.
+Branded links allow you to use your own domain that showcases your brand name, a top-level domain that’s relevant to what you do and a unique keyword.

 If you’ve ever wanted to create a custom short link but found that the URL slug you wanted was already taken, using your own domain also takes this issue out of the equation.

-We’ve found that branded links can increase click through rates by up to 39% due to the increased trust people experience when they see your brand name being used on a link.
+We’ve found that branded links can increase click-through rates by up to 39% due to the increased trust people experience when they see your brand name is used on a link.

 Not only this but branded links also make the destination of the link clearer.
 You can clearly demonstrate that this link leads to relevant content by delivering a message with the link itself.